-Conclusion
+6. Conclusion

 In this chapter, we reassess the evolution of poverty over the past ten years in Uganda.
 Official figures suggest substantial poverty reduction, but independent researchers note that the benefits of economic growth have been shared unequally.
 In addition, casual observation does not correspond to the rosy picture that official figures suggest.
-Other indicators that define well-being in a broader way, such as adult literacy and maternal health, also put Uganda at a much lower level than what would correspond to officially disseminated poverty levels.
+Other indicators that define wellbeing in a broader way, such as adult literacy and maternal health, also put Uganda at a much lower level than what would correspond to officially disseminated poverty levels.

 One possible explanation for this divergence lies in the poverty line.
 The poverty line that is currently in use to estimate official poverty in Uganda was constructed more than a decade ago, using data from a 1993/1994 survey.
 In addition, this poverty line relies on a single food consumption basket for Uganda, despite the fact that Uganda consists of a diverse set of regions, each with their own diets.
 These diets are also exceptional in their difference in cost to obtain a certain level of kilo-calories.
 Lumping all regions together and assuming they require the same amounts of each commodity disregards the cultural and agro-climatic diversity that typifies Uganda.
 We therefore follow Arndt and Simler (2010), and construct poverty lines that better reflect local diets, which results in poverty estimates and patterns that are more realistic than the official ones.
 For instance, they are much more in line with the levels and evolution of other non-monetary poverty indicators.
-A case in point is the nutritional status of children in the West, a region highly dependent on the cost inefficient non-tradable food crop matooke.
+A case in point is the nutritional status of children in the west, a region highly dependent on the cost inefficient non-tradable food crop matooke.
 According to the Uganda Demographic Household Survey 2011, height-for-age scores are worst in the western region, except for the Karamoja district.
-Ssewanyana and Kasirye (2010) also find that the highest rates of stunting are in the southwestern subregion.
+Ssewanyana and Kasirye (2010) also find that the highest rates of stunting are in the southwestern sub-region.
 This at least indicates that the situation in terms of poverty is less rosy than official figures suggest.

 We then use panel data to look at changes in poverty over time.
 While our analysis shows the situation has improved over time in the northern region, a disturbingly large proportion of the chronic poor remain.
 In addition, a substantial proportion of vulnerable households resides in the northern region.
 In the western region, relatively few households are escaping poverty and relatively more households are falling into poverty.
 This is in contrast to the central region, where, despite the already high presence of non-poor, many poor households have escaped poverty over time and very few households have slipped back into poverty.